Main (559) 855-5840 Ag and Rangeland (559) 260-3802 office@sierrarcd.com

 Fire Risk Evaluations

-The Eastern Fresno County Firesafe & Fuels Reduction team offers Fire Risk Evaluations (FRE’s) to private landowners at no cost.
+The Forestry and Watershed team offers Fire Risk Evaluations (FRE’s) to private landowners at no cost.
 The FRE highlights management practice opportunities for forested lands.
 The objective is for landowners to better understand their forested landscape.
 It includes recommendations on home hardening, defensible space, and forest stewardship.
-Not only will a FRE help prepare a landowner against wildfire, it will identify forest improvement opportunities and provide resources to implement forest management practices.
+Not only will a FRE help prepare a landowner against wildfire, it will identify forest improvement opportunities, wildfire risk mitigation practices, and highlight resources to implement management practices.

 Community Workdays